 This is the perfect combination of sweet and salty with a crunch.
 The bark has a base of good quality dark chocolate, which is Ghirardelli.
 It’s the best chocolate for melting and making candy or ganache.
 It’s just superior.

-However, if you’re feelin’ bougie, you could order some Coop’s Salted Caramel Sauce and knock everyone’s Christmas stockings off.
+If you’re feelin’ bougie, you could order some Coop’s Salted Caramel Sauce and knock everyone’s Christmas stockings off.
 This stuff is buttery, rich and salty.
-Then, the bark is sprinkled with crushed bacon.
 No need in spending a ton of money on bacon, because the middle of the road, good bacon will be perfect.
 Just fry it up, or microwave it, until done and crush it.

-Lastly, the pomegranate arils.
-These are the little jewels that make it beautiful.
+The pomegranate arils are the little jewels that make it beautiful.

 And delicious.